aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 After doing so check again for the extension with both pecl and php commands mentioned in previous sections.

-If the extension is still not recognized, make sure the extensions are added in the correct php.ini file.
+If the extension is still not recognized, make sure the extensions are added to the php.ini file for the active PHP version.

 You can run php --ini to see which configuration files are loaded: